-The CMOS Setup Utility's IWILL Smart Setting feature will automatically detect and configure whatever processors are installed.
-Manual configuration using the "IWILL Micro Stepping" settings is also available, but setting the Intel Pentium 4 processor to operating parameters outside those specified can damage the CPU and void the warranty.
+The CMOS Setup Utility's Frequency/Voltage Setting section will automatically detect and configure whatever processors are installed.
+Manual configuration is also available, but setting the Intel Pentium 4 processor to operating parameters outside those specified can damage the CPU and void the warranty.